AlexErlewein/SpellSmut/CFF_DATA_EXTRACTION_COMPLETE.md

 ## 🎉 Conclusion

-The CFF data extraction enhancement has been **successfully completed**, providing Orthanc's Workshop with comprehensive access to SpellForce's original item data.
+The CFF data extraction enhancement has been **successfully completed**, providing Orthancs Schmiede with comprehensive access to SpellForce's original item data.
 Users can now browse complete weapon and armor information with all the detail available in the original game files.

 The implementation maintains backward compatibility, provides robust error handling, and establishes a solid foundation for future enhancements.
-The enhanced data extraction significantly improves the utility and completeness of the Orthanc's Workshop application.
+The enhanced data extraction significantly improves the utility and completeness of the Orthancs Schmiede application.

 ---